Writing Audio Drama by Tim Crook published by Routledge 31st March 2023

 Kathleen Baker aka John Overton – one of the brilliant and prolific original women playwrights for BBC radio lost to history

 All of Kathleen Baker’s writing credits for the BBC and in publishing were under her pen-name ‘John Overton.’

-She was one of the BBC’s most prolific early original radio playwrights, but not one of her original scripts have survived.
+She was one of the BBC’s most prolific early original radio playwrights, but not one of her original scripts has survived.

-Her romantic novels were published by Methuen and Werner Laurie.
+Her romantic novels were published by Methuen, Hodder & Stoughton, and T Werner Laurie.
 Yet up until now no serious research has been done into her achievements and contribution to the art-form of writing sound plays.

 She specialised in writing stories for children.